Hiroreco/enreco-archive/recap-data/chapter2/day5/nodes/bijou-c2d5.md

 To try bringing comedic relief to the situation, Bijou asks to make sure if it’s just gas she is feeling.
 Then again, if it was real, then maybe a [gender reveal party](https://youtu.be/AwTYvoyB3Xo?t=20922) is to be called for.
 Shiori could easily provide for that.

 Bijou had to speak to someone about this though.
-Now without a therapist, [Shiori lends both her and Gonathan her ear](https://youtu.be/AwTYvoyB3Xo?t=21122)—promising to be completely unbiased.
+Now without a therapist, [Shiori lends both her and Gonathon her ear](https://youtu.be/AwTYvoyB3Xo?t=21122)—promising to be completely unbiased.
 Unlike that reaper/lorekeeper/tavern keeper guy…

 This was mainly Gonathon’s time to speak his mind about what he felt.
 Bijou had also given her two cents on the matter, coming from her blood-pact relation to IRyS.
-She leaves Shiori and Gonathan alone after the latter leaves to go see where IRyS was.
+She leaves Shiori and Gonathon alone after the latter leaves to go see where IRyS was.

 ---